HeresJohnny5/100-days-of-code/log.md

 	- DOM manipulation using Vanilla JavaScript or jQuery
 	- Sort/Reorder features using Vanilla JavaScript or jQuery
 	- Media Query styles
+- I also battled for some time trying to deploy my Angular application using GitHub pages.
+Unfortunately I was unsuccessful, but hope to try again in the next day or so.

 ### Day 13: October 24, 2019
 **Today’s Progress**: